Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ### `define:`

->**Note:** For a transition period `defines:` is also accepted.
-However, this is deprecated and will be removed in a future update.

 Contains a list of symbol #define statements that are passed via the command line to the development tools.

 `define:`                                             | Content